ADD CONDITION

 Side Effects

 Patients should be aware that the product is intended for external use only.
-In the event of worsening conditions, the presence of redness, the development of irritation, or if symptoms persist for more than 7 days or resolve and then recur within a few days, it is advised to discontinue use and consult a healthcare professional.
-These precautions are essential to ensure the safety and well-being of patients using the product.
+In the event of worsening conditions, the presence of redness, the development of irritation, or if symptoms persist for more than 7 days or resolve and then recur within a few days, it is advised to stop use and consult a healthcare professional.
+These precautions are essential to ensure the safety and well-being of individuals using the product.

 Drug Interactions